elenderg/PAL-1000/instruções de compilação.md

 `append "destroy a " then the type's name to the routine's header string.`

-`append "if the " then the type's name then "_'s first is nil, exit. " to the routine's body string.`
+`append "if the " then the type's name then "'s first is nil, exit. " to the routine's body string.`

 `Put the type's fields' first's type's name into a name.`

-`append "put the " then the type's name then "_'s first into a " then the name then ". " to the routine's body string.`
+`append "put the " then the type's name then "'s first into a " then the name then ". " to the routine's body string.`

 `append "remove the " then the name then " from the " then the type's name then ". " to the routine's body string.`